Skip to main content

 The sentiment of the caption is detected automatically thanks to machine learning.
 It is based on language as well as emoticon/emoji detection.
 Different algorithms are involved in sentiment analysis, and this analysis is developed from statistical methods of supervised learning (Machine Learning).
 These algorithms are called classifiers because they aim to classify each post in one of the four allowed tones: positive, negative, neutral, and mixed.

-When the algorithms fail to detect the sentiment of the publication, the "neutral" sentiment is applied by default.
+Note: When the algorithms fail to detect the sentiment of the publication, the "neutral" sentiment is applied by default.

 From the search and filter bar, in the section Main filters > Sentiment then select the sentiment of your choice.

-Net sentiment
+Net Sentiment

 Net Sentiment is the overall sentiment balance: